Extreme Ways

-The track is notably used at the conclusion of all five of the Bourne films.
-New versions of the song were each recorded for the third, fourth, and fifth films of the series: The Bourne Ultimatum, The Bourne Legacy, and Jason Bourne respectively.
-The song was also significantly featured in multiple seasons of the Korean game show, The Genius.
-The song was used on Fox animated series The Simpsons episode "Bart vs. Itchy & Scratchy".
+The track is used at the conclusion of all five Bourne films.
+New versions of the song were recorded for the third, fourth, and fifth films of the series: The Bourne Ultimatum, The Bourne Legacy, and Jason Bourne respectively.

 Composition

 "Extreme Ways" samples the strings notes from Hugo Winterhalter's cover of "Everybody's Talkin'", and the drum beats of Melvin Bliss's "Synthetic Substitution".

 Music video

 A video was made for the song, directed by Wayne Isham, which was later included on Moby's 18 B Sides + DVD compilation and the Bourne Identity "Explosive Extended Edition" DVD.